 I am a solo midwife and I do not overbook clients.
 I also will not induce my clients with any of the remedies available to home birth midwives so that you have your baby on my schedule.
 I will not send one of my assistants to your birth in my place.
 Unless you have a very fast birth, I will be there.
 Even if your birth is very fast, I will be on the way and will get there before the baby is an hour old.
 I will be the one who will attend your birth and all prenatal and postpartum visits.
-You are not required to see an OB while in my care although I do reserve the right to request that you see another provider if I feel you are exhibiting some complications in your pregnancy or if you have another health issue that may put you at an increased risk for home birth if not managed by an appropriate provider.
+You are not required to see an OB while in my care although I do reserve the right to request that you see another provider if I feel you are exhibiting some complications in your pregnancy or if you have another health issue that may put you at an increased risk for home birth if not managed carefully.

 I limit my practice to 4 clients a month.
 I try not to take clients who are due in the same time frame.
 However, birth can be unpredictable and I will make every effort to let you know if other clients are due around the same time.
 I feel it is important to be there with you when you are in labor when you feel the need for me to be there.
 And I do not want to have you laboring alone for very long.
 Most of the time, I will arrive at least a few hours before your baby.
 I am on call for you from 37 weeks until your baby is born.
-If you go into labor prior to 37 weeks, you need to contact me then go to the hospital as I am not equipped to handle premature babies as home.

 I believe that birth is a normal, natural, physiological event that every woman is designed and equipped to do from the time they are a female inside of their own mother's body.
 Birth is innate and inborn.
 It is also a rite of passage into womanhood.
 Our current culture has taught us that we should fear birth and the sensations it brings.
 I will work with you to learn to trust your body and to step out of the way mentally so that your body can do the work it knows how to do.
 I act as your guide during this process.
 I cannot do it for you.
 CPMs cannot carry or administer medications in VA, including for pain.
 I do encourage all first time mothers to attend child birth education classes especially for home birth and I recommend hypnobirthing classes for everyone.
 We will address any fears and concerns you have about birth in your prenatal visits and during your labor as they come up.
 Home birth midwives work with normal healthy mothers who are having normal healthy births.
 Most of the time, the woman who is choosing a home birth willingly acknowledges that she is solely responsible for her own health and that of her unborn baby.
 I firmly believe that all healthy low risk women should have the choice as to where and when they have their babies.